Skip to content

 14 min read

-So I have a confession.
+So I've a confession.
 About three years ago, I got locked out of my own email because I forgot the password I had set the night before.
-It was one of those moments where you are sitting there, staring at the screen, trying every combination of your dog's name and your birth year, and nothing works.
+It was one of those moments where you're sitting there, staring at the screen, trying every combination of your dog's name and your birth year, and nothing works.
 The worst part?
 I had written the password on a Post-it note.
-Which I then threw away because I told myself I would "just remember it."
-Narrator: I did not remember it.
+Which I then threw away because I told myself I'd "just remember it."
+Narrator: I didn't remember it.

-I have been using 1Password daily for about three months now, across my laptop, phone, and work computer.
+I've been using 1Password daily for about three months now, across my laptop, phone, and work computer.
 My partner uses it too (we are on the family plan).
-And honestly, it has changed how I think about online security in a way that I did not expect.
-This is not going to be one of those reviews where I list every feature in bullet points and call it a day.
-I want to talk about what it is actually like to live with this thing.
+And honestly, it has changed how I think about online security in a way that I didn't expect.
+This isn't going to be one of those reviews where I list every feature in bullet points and call it a day.
+I want to talk about what it's actually like to live with this thing.

 The Setup Story Nobody Tells You About

-Look, I will not pretend the initial setup was painless.
+Look, I won't pretend the initial setup was painless.
 It was not.
-You have to create your master password, which is the one password you will need to remember forever.
+You have to create your master password, which is the one password you'll need to remember forever.
 No pressure, right?
 Then 1Password generates something called a Secret Key, which is this long alphanumeric code that acts as a second layer of encryption.
-The idea is that even if someone somehow gets your master password, they still cannot get in without the Secret Key.
+The idea is that even if someone somehow gets your master password, they still can't get in without the Secret Key.
 Smart.
 But also kind of stressful.

 Master Password + Secret Key AES 256 Neither alone can decrypt your vault Even a server breach = useless encrypted blob